Jinntec/fore-docs/content/architecture/update-cycle/_index.md

 its value
 1. The action mutates the ModelItem state object that is associated to the control.
 1. The changed ModelItem is added to a `changed` array in the Model
-1. When the action has done its job it will call the model to update.
+1. When the action has done its job it will call the model to update while executing `actionPerformed()`.
-1. Only actions that mutate the structure of the data will call `rebuild()`
+1. Only actions that mutate the structure of the data will call `rebuild()` as the Main Dependency Graph needs to be reconstructed.
-1. Instead of using MDG (see Initialization) `recalculate` will re-compute all calculations for the changed nodes.
+1. Instead of using MDG (see Initialization) `recalculate` will re-compute all calculations for the changed nodes by creating a subgraph of the MDG that will only contain the affected ModelItems.
 1. The array of changed ModelItems will be cloned and passed as `toRefresh[]` to the Fore object.
 1. All ModelItems will be revalidated.
 1. `refresh()` is called on Fore object that will use the `toRefresh` array of changed ModelItems to selectively update